 They then needed to hone in on where they wanted to live in Canada.
 Both agreed, they did not want big city living and wanted to have a good work-life balance.
 The Atlantic Provinces were a big draw and they settled on Fredericton for its beauty and friendly communities.
 Two years later, they both have jobs, a gorgeous 5 bedroom house, and the cars that they wanted.
 But, most importantly, they became members of a welcoming community!

 Small cities across Canada attract newcomers by providing benefits such as job opportunities and high quality of life.
-And, another benefit is that small city living provides newcomers with an option to living in a large, busy, and hectic city.
+And, another benefit is that small city living provides newcomers with a different option to living in a large, busy, and hectic city.

 Population growth in large cities

 Population and migration growth in large cities often puts pressure on areas such as:

 - Competition for quality jobs